Wb-az/peft-qlora-text-classification/README.md

 The models were evaluated on strictly held-out test data. **ModernBERT-base** delivered the strongest overall classification performance in this benchmark, while **RoBERTa-base** remained the fastest and lightest configuration by training time and VRAM footprint.

+In addition to point estimates, bootstrap resampling was applied to held-out test predictions to compute 95% confidence intervals, providing a more robust estimate of metric uncertainty across model runs.

 | Model Architecture | Accuracy | Macro F1 | MCC (95% CI) | Precision (Love/Surprise) | Train Time | VRAM (Weights) | Eval<br>Throughput
 | --- | --- | --- | --- | --- | --- | --- | --- |
 | **ModernBERT-base** | **0.9887** | **0.9757** | **0.9849** *(0.9839-0.9859)* | **0.97 / 0.90** | 2:50:08 | 429.48 MiB | 13.02 it/s